one-pace/one-pace-wiki/editing-guide.md

 ### 3.3.3.
 Compressing
-Now that you've gathered all the important information on the frame rate and codecs to use, this is what to type in your terminal (Obviously, replace the tags with your correct information):
+Now that you've gathered all the important information on the frame rate and codecs to use, this is what to type in the terminal (Obviously, replace the tags with the correct information):

 ```ffmpeg -i <input.mp4> -c:v <video codec> -c:a copy -crf 23 -preset slow -r <frame rate> <output.mp4>```